-Testing Window
+Testing Windows

-Each component of the TCAP assessment program (i.e., Achievement, End-of-Course, MSAA and TCAP-Alt, WIDA ACCESS for ELLs, ACT/SAT) has its own testing window.
+Each component of the TCAP assessment program (i.e., Achievement, End-of-Course, alternate assessments, WIDA ACCESS for ELLs, ACT/SAT) has its own testing window.
 The testing windows provide ample opportunity to complete testing while keeping test items secure.

-For additional information on these windows, refer to the assessment calendar posted on Livebinders (keyword: calendar).
+For additional information on these windows, refer to the assessment calendar posted on LiveBinders (keyword: calendar).

-For all TCAP assessments, districts must complete test administration by the end of the testing window.
+For all TCAP assessments, districts must complete test administration by the end of the testing window, while adhering to the following expectations:

-- Districts may use the entire window to complete testing. - Districts do not have to use the entire testing window and may complete administration over fewer days. - Districts do not have to test on consecutive days. - Districts can establish a district-wide schedule or can allow schools to set their own testing schedules. - All schedules must be consistent with rules established by the department, to all eligible students.
-This includes standard test administration, test administration with accommodations, alternate assessment, alternate assessment with accommodations, English language proficiency assessment, or English language proficiency assessment with accommodations.
-Eligible students include all students, including students with disabilities or who are English Learners (EL), who are educated at public expense.
+- districts may use the entire window to complete testing - districts do not have to use the entire testing window and may complete administration over fewer days - districts do not have to test on consecutive days - districts can establish a district-wide schedule or can allow schools to set their own testing schedules - all schedules must be consistent with rules established by the department